 Under each goal, strategic initiatives have been identified.
-These strategic initiatives are the key deliverables that will guide Council to achieve each goal and have been developed with a fouryear timeframe in mind.
+These strategic initiatives are the key deliverables that will help Council achieve each goal, and have been developed with a fouryear timeframe in mind.
 A review of the strategic initiatives will therefore be conducted after four years to ensure that they remain relevant to achieve the goals of the strategy.
-To achieve the goals and the four-year strategic initiatives outlined within this Strategy, a biennial operational action plan will be developed and implemented.